 NEA - Over the entirety of the course you will complete your NEA, an independent exploration into a prose and poetic text of your choice.
-Using two of the critical lenses (Marxism, feminism, ecocriticism, postcolonialism, narrative theory) students will construct a thought-provoking and debatable question to apply to their text.
-The final products are two 1500 word essays, each worth 20% of the overall mark.
+Using two of the critical lenses (Marxism, feminism, ecocriticism, postcolonialism, narrative theory) you will construct a thought-provoking and debatable question to apply to your text.

-Paper 1: Aspects of Comedy - 40% of A Level.
-(Twelfth Night, The Importance of Being Earnest, She Stoops to Conquer, comic poetry).

-Paper 2: Elements of Political and Social Protest Writing - 40% of A Level.
-(An unseen passage, The Kite Runner, The Doll's House, Harrison poetry.)
+- Paper 1: Aspects of Comedy 40% of A Level.
+(Twelfth Night, The Importance of Being Earnest, She Stoops to Conquer, comic poetry) - Paper 2: Elements of Political and Social Protest Writing 40% of A Level.
+(An unseen passage, The Kite Runner, The Doll's House, Harrison poetry) - NEA: 2 1500 word essays, one poetry text and one prose text, worth 20% of the full A Level.